BeHappyCommunication/SyliusRightsManagementPlugin/README.md

             <action>:
                 name: 'Feel free to set what you want.
 This string is translated by Symfony.'
                 route: 'The name of the route in the routing.yml.'
+                routes: 'An array of routes.
+This syntax is preferred to "route"'
+                exclude: 'An array of excluded routes (useful if you define routes with a *).'
+                redirect_to: 'The route to redirect if not granted.'
+                redirect_message: 'A message if not granted.'
 ```
 Family and Action can be set to what you want, they are only used to get a nice and beautiful architecture.

+The syntax with an "\*" is allowed, making the firewall to take everything starting by the given string.
+The "\*" is only allowed at the end of a string.

 # Caution